-To the Board of Directors of Baytex Energy Corp. ("Baytex"):
+To the Board of Directors of Baytex Energy Corp. ("Company"):

-- 1. We have evaluated Baytex's reserves data as at December 31, 2018.
-The reserves data is an estimate of proved reserves and probable reserves and related future net revenue as at December 31, 2018, estimated using forecast prices and costs. - 2.
-The reserves data is the responsibility of Baytex's management.
+- 1. We have evaluated Baytex's reserves data as at December 31, 2019.
+The reserves data is an estimate of proved reserves and probable reserves and related future net revenue as at December 31, 2019 estimated using forecast prices and costs. - 2.
+The reserves data are the responsibility of the Company's management.
 Our responsibility is to express an opinion on the reserves data based on our evaluation. - 3.
-We carried out our evaluation in accordance with standards set out in the Canadian Oil and Gas Evaluation Handbook as amended form time to time (the "COGE Handbook") maintained by the Society of Petroleum Evaluation Engineers (Calgary Chapter). - 4.
+We carried out our evaluation in accordance with standards set out in the Canadian Oil and Gas Evaluation Handbook as amended from time to time (the "COGE Handbook") maintained by the Society of Petroleum Evaluation Engineers (Calgary Chapter). - 4.
 Those standards require that we plan and perform an evaluation to obtain reasonable assurance as to whether the reserves data are free of material misstatement.
-An evaluation also includes assessing whether the reserves data is in accordance with principles and definitions presented in the COGE Handbook. - 5.
-The following table sets forth the estimated future net revenue (before deduction of income taxes) attributed to proved plus probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of Baytex evaluated by us for the year ended December 31, 2018, and identifies the respective portions thereof that we have evaluated and reported on to the management and Board of Directors of Baytex:
+An evaluation also includes assessing whether the reserves data are in accordance with principles and definitions presented in the COGE Handbook. - 5.
+The following table shows the estimated future net revenue (before deduction of income taxes) attributed to proved + probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of the Company evaluated for the year ended December 31, 2019, and identifies the respective portions thereof that we have evaluated and reported on to Company's management:

-Independent Qualified Reserves Evaluator or Effective Date of Evaluation or Location of Reserves Net Present Value of Future Net Revenue (before income taxes, 10% discount rate) (in \$ thousands) Auditor Review Report Audited Evaluated Reviewed Total Sproule Associates Limited December 31, 2018 Canada 3,785,233 3,785,233 Ryder Scott Company, L.P.
-December 31, 2018 Texas, USA 2,257,957 2,257,957 GLJ Petroleum Consultants Ltd. December 31, 2018 Canada 141,827 141,827 TOTALS 6,185,017 6,185,017
+Independent Qualified Reserves Effective Date of Evaluation or Location of Net Present Value of Future Net Revenue (before income taxes, 10% discount rate) (in \$ thousands) Evaluator or Auditor Review Report Reserves Audited Evaluated Reviewed Total McDaniel & Associates December 31, 2019 Canada 3,277,532.6 3,277,532.6 McDaniel & Associates December 31, 2019 United States 2,322,293.5 2,322,293.5 TOTALS 5,599,826.1 5,599,826.1

-- 7. In our opinion, the reserves data evaluated by us has, in all material respects, been determined and is in accordance with the COGE Handbook, consistently applied.
-We express no opinion on the reserves data that we reviewed but did not evaluate. - 8.
-We have no responsibility to update the report referred to in paragraph 5 for events and circumstances occurring after its preparation date. - 9.
+- 6. In our opinion, the reserves data evaluated by us have, in all material respects, been determined and are in accordance with the COGE Handbook, consistently applied.
+We express no opinion on the reserves data that we reviewed but did not evaluate. - 7.
+We have no responsibility to update the report referred to in paragraph 5 for events and circumstances occurring after the effective date of our report. - 8.
 Because the reserves data is based on judgments regarding future events, actual results will vary and the variations may be material.

-10. Executed as to our reports referred to above on March12, 2019.
+Executed as to our report referred to above: